F-1 and J-1 Travel

 Required Documents for Optional Practical Training (OPT) Students

 Students on OPT must carry the following when traveling abroad:

 SEVIS Form I-20 with valid travel signature within the last six months;

 Valid F-1 visa stamp inside passport;

-Current passport, valid at least six months after the date of last entry;
+Current passport, valid at least six months into the future;

 Employment Authorization Document (EAD) Card (Note: All EAD cards say 'not valid for reentry' This means that the card alone does not guarantee reentry but that you must also carry the I-20 and passport with valid visa.)

 - If you are, or will be employed, we recommend that you carry your offer letter.